anajoy/udacity-cd0309-message-passing-exercises/lesson-2-design-a-RESTful-api-interface/MESSAGING.md

 - It helps to boil down the tasks to single work items as features, story, etc.
 - It is base for a discussion on task adopting from given input on a review.

+### Thinking Like a Cloud Native Developer

+#### Question:
+How was your experience with integrating a Flask REST API with a Kafka queue?
+How might integrating a REST API with a Kafka queue be useful in large production systems?

+#### Answer:
+- For getting it done I did use quite a lot of time.
+The diffculties arised about the lack of experience wirking with http REST request an dtesting it by using postman.
+- Integrating it in large production environments will add relilabilty to the communication, as the message will get persisted in a queue before being processed by an http webserver.
+It's actually a safety measure to prevent a timeout base on overload or service interrupiton based on the backend failure.

+### Applying OpenAPI
+Create an OpenAPI specification for our computer orders REST API.
+We want to make sure that users of the API know how to set up their integrations to retrieve all orders and create a new order.

+#### Approach:
+Use the Swagger Editor to generate and test the API documentation: https://editor.swagger.io/

+### Thinking Like a Cloud Native Developer (OpenAPI 1)

+#### Question:
+How might you find OpenAPI useful in your RESTful API implementations?
+When would it not make sense to use OpenAPI?

+#### Answer:
+- OpenAPI is usefull to support API extensions and changes for deveolopers and cnnecting partners.
+- It helps to support several versions of API defintitions operated in parallel.

+### Thinking Like a Cloud Native Developer (openAPI 2)

+#### Question:
+Once the new endpoints are set, what other parts of the code will we need to modify?

+#### Answer:
+- We could modify the logic inside the new v2 API
+- We could change the data structure of our v2 API
+- We should rework our shared codebase to support both versions of our API (for example in services.py)

+### Thinking Like a Cloud Native Developer (Messaging techniques, API's)

+#### Question:
+Choose at least two of the strategies discussed in this lesson and describe how using those strategies would have helped you on an earlier project.

+#### Answer:
+- Combination of techniques: For our card payment fraud detection application we did rely too much only on common REST APIs for internal and external communication.
+We could have done a better job, if we would have used REST for the low traffic and confirm it by a callback, gRPC for our high traffic real-time and Kafka for our near real-time high traffic interfaces
+- Future proofing our message passing: Our software provider did often introduce based on new feature requests extension of existing API's or introduce new API's.
+Mostly all updates were delivered were not working due to bad architecture specification or developer implementation.
+A very good example of missing appropriate API documentation or skipping any API unit testing at developer’s side.

+### Thinking Like a Cloud Native Developer (Bad use cases)

+#### Question:
+We discussed situations in which these strategies can be useful.
+Can you think of situations when these strategies would not be useful and would add unnecessary complexity to your projects?

+##### Answer:
+- A bad use case would be to introduce a complex additional operating infrastructure as Kafka in a company, where no resposible team can be found to operate it reliable.
+Evaluate alternative options as RabbitMQ Streaming for a suited use case.
+- Another suboptimal use case would be to introduce gRPC for communication over API's to external applications, where you have no control on development standards and security infrastructure.
+Using an API Gateway as Kong could fill the gap by adding more security and decoupling company diversity risks.